Step 1: Pick a Type of String

 Recommendation

 Kevlar strings use aramid fibers in their construction and are the stiffest and most durable available.
-If you have a history of breaking strings frequently, they make a great option.
+They are a great option if you have a history of frequently breaking strings.

 However, because of their harsh feel, they come with the highest risk of causing arm injuries and, as a result, are the least popular.